Cookie-K/GTFO-PhotographyPlugin/README.md

 ---
 ### Patches

+- 1.2.4:
+    - Updated for Alt R2 (finally eh?)
+    - Updated for Bepinex 3.2.0

+- 1.2.3:
+    - Updated for Bepinex 3.0.0

+- 1.2.2:
+	- Nothing happened.
+I totally did not push the old .dll file by accident and not update in the last patch...

 - 1.2.1:
     - Added a rotation lock feature to the targeting cam
     - Fixed a bug where the first input of time pause would not register